Rasmussen-Christian/FTC-Skystone/README.md

 # FTC_Skystone
-code for the robotics competition First Tech Challenge year 2019-2020 team 9113
+Code for the robotics competition First Tech Challenge year 2019-2020 team 9113

+# installation instructions
+1. Download / clone this repo to your desktop
+2. Upload the `.java` files to the ftc [website](http://192.168.49.1:8080/) while connect to the controller phone app over wifi

+# Usage
+To try the programs compile the scripts on the website, and run them through the controller phone app